ethanwong05/ethanwong05/README.md

 - Currently working on personal projects like a personal website, as well as looking for a novel project in data analytics/data management
 - Currently studying for Bachelors but also taking Masters-level classes with an interest in AI and Machine Learning

-If there's any questions, feel free to reach out at my email, wong.ethan2@northeastern.ed
+If there's any questions, feel free to reach out at my email, wong.ethan2@northeastern.edu or my linkedin at linkedin.com/in/ewong05!

 <!--
 **ethanwong05/ethanwong05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.